 The estimated reading time for this post is 1 minutes

 All day, every day we share information.
 We do it on Twitter, we do it on Facebook, we do it on Slack.
 We do it everywhere.
-But have you ever wondered how careful you are?
+But have you ever wondered how careful you are with file sharing security?

 I’d like to tell you two stories.

-Once upon a time a client of mine, Bilbo, was excited to learn how easy it is to share big fat folders and images on OneDrive with his clients.
+Once upon a time a client of mine, Bilbo, was excited to learn how easy it is to share his files and images on OneDrive with his clients.
 All was well until, one Friday at around 6pm when Bilbo cc’d me on an email.
 As I scanned the message, to my abject horror, I spotted the link was sharing the WHOLE OF ONEDRIVE.
 Yup, everything to do with Bilbo’s company was shared with their client.

 The recipient was free to navigate their way around everything.
 Perhaps they might like to fly by Finance, make a pit stop at Current Tenders, before making their way to Image I was Meant To Receive Folder.